Cartilage or Fascia Implanting To The Inferior Meatus For Nasal Hyperventilation

 Inferior Meatus Augmentation With Rib Cartilage Procedure

 Empty nose syndrome and intranasal air flow dynamics are still controversial and unknown issues.
 In cases where the intranasal airway is less than normal (nasal hypoventilation), patients experience "nasal congestion" and "feeling of low airflow from the nose" as a result of insufficient intake of air from the nose (increased nasal resistance).
 On the contrary, as a result of excessive reduction or resection of the "turbinates", which are mainly responsible for the air resistance in the nose, abnormally decreased nasal airway resistance, increased intranasal airflow velocity (nasal hyperventilation), and changes in intranasal aerodynamics occur.
-In this second case, in addition to symptoms such as accelerated and almost linear airflow from the nose, drying of the mucous membrane in the nose, affected free nerve endings, dryness in the nasal passages and dryness in the secretions, similarly, the insufficiency of the air taken from the nose, "nasal air deficiency", the nasal anatomy has been changed to a high degree. and even a "suffocating sensation" occurs in patients whose intranasal airway is very dilated.
+In this second case, in addition to symptoms such as accelerated and almost linear airflow from the nose, drying of the mucous membrane in the nose, affected free nerve endings, dryness in the nasal passages and dryness in the secretions, similarly, the insufficiency of the air taken from the nose, "nasal air deficiency", the nasal anatomy has been changed to a high degree. and even a "suffocating sensation" occurs in patients whose intranasal airway is very enlarged.
 Unfortunately, the controversial issue on this issue and causing differences of opinion among physicians is why nasal air is not sufficient in patients with "open nasal airway or narrow nasal air passage".
 Sometimes, when the intranasal airway is quite wide, a "psychiatry consultation" may even be requested for patients who have the expression "the air I get from the nose is not enough"; Unnecessary "turbinate radiofrequency reduction" operation can be performed for the second time.

 Nasal hyperventilation is less severe than the empty nose syndrome, but is also a condition that occurs due to accelerated intranasal airflow due to the altered nasal anatomy.